stuartpb/meditations/README.md

 ### Know What "Unopinionated" Means

 At some level, *anything* is an opinion.
 Know what opinions and beliefs your spec targets follow (hint: they're part of the use cases), and don't implement things that assume *more* than these beliefs.

+### Be Liberal In What You Accept

+Implementers will make mistakes, implementers will need to break compliance.
+You can't just say "it's invalid, throw everything away" when things don't work exactly the way you want.
+Be Pragmatic.
+State what should happen when the spec has to degrade.
+Explain your reasoning.
+Show your work, and *do* let other students copy off your paper (as long as they don't put your name on it).

 ## Correctness is Security, Correctness is Speed